Last updated: February 2026

 Customer Support and Service Quality

-Both the service providers offer quality customer support assistance through direct messaging (Live agent Or an extensive knowledge-based AI tool); however, neither offers phone support.
+Both service providers offer quality customer support assistance through direct messaging (Live agent or an extensive knowledge-based AI tool); however, neither offers phone support.

 Hostinger Customer Support – 24×7: